Section Image

 The historic community of Harlem Park in West Baltimore is well over 150 years old.
 Taking on a range of different demographics and cultures from the early 1900s to the present day, Harlem Park has evolved from a countryman’s estate to a civil war encampment to a strong African-American activist community and beyond.

 Like many urban neighborhoods in Baltimore, Harlem Park has weathered its share of adversity.
-Targeted as the focus of a 1960s urban renewal project, many homes were demolished, families displaced and the community mismanaged.
-Ill-conceived urban planning ideas, like the inclusion of 29 “inner block parks” or the Route 40 project (known as the “highway to nowhere") both failed.
+Targeted as the focus of a 1960s urban renewal project, many homes were demolished, as families were displaced and the community was mismanaged.
+Ill-conceived urban planning ideas, like the inclusion of 29 inner block parks and the Route 40 Project, also known as the “highway to nowhere," ultimately failed.
 Faced with disinvestment, poverty and blight, the community of Harlem Park suffered.
 Today, while many of these challenges remain true, Harlem Park is seeking to revitalize their community through renewed efforts between local and governmental stakeholders.

-Housing options in Harlem Park consist primarily of traditional Baltimore-style row homes, many of which feature red-brick or stone facades and short front stoops.
-Price points here range from $50,000 to $250,000 depending on the age, size and condition of the home, with the lower price tags trending toward homes in need of total renovation.
+Housing options in Harlem Park consist primarily of traditional Baltimore-style rowhomes, many of which feature red-brick or stone facades and short front stoops.
+Price points range from $50,000 to $250,000, depending on the age, size and condition of the home.

-Students here attend Baltimore City Schools like, Harlem Park Elementary/Middle and Carver Vocational-Technical High.
-Serving over 1000 students in ninth through twelfth grades, Carver High offers both college preparatory course and Career and Technology Education (CTE) pathways.
-Through CTE, students can earn industry licenses or certifications in more than a dozen pathways, ranging from construction & development skills—like electrical and masonry trades, to health & bioscience skills—like nursing assistant and pharmacy technician roles.
+Students can attend Baltimore City Schools, including Harlem Park Elementary/Middle School, a kindergarten through eighth-grade school that receives a C-minus grade from Niche.
+Students can then progress to Carver Vocational-Technical High School Carver High, which also receives a C-minus and offers both college preparatory courses and Career and Technology Education pathways.
+Through CTE, students can earn industry licenses or certifications in more than a dozen pathways, ranging from construction & development skills, like electrical and masonry trades, to health & bioscience skills, like nursing assistant and pharmacy technician roles.

 Michelle Goshen